-Prerequisite: ACT Reading score of 19, COMPASS Reading score of 83, Classic ACCUPLACER Reading score of 78, ACCUPLACER NG Reading score of 252 or a grade of "C" or higher in ACAD 0213 Reading; AND ACT English score of 19, COMPASS Writing score of 80, Classic ACCUPLACER Sentence Skills score of 83, ACCUPLACER NG Writing score of 260, or a grade of "C" or higher in ACAD 0303 Basic Composition.
+Prerequisite: ACT Reading score of 19, Classic ACCUPLACER Reading score of 78, ACCUPLACER NG Reading score of 252 or a grade of "C" or higher in ACAD 0213 Reading; AND ACT English score of 19, Classic ACCUPLACER Sentence Skills score of 83, ACCUPLACER NG Writing score of 260, or a grade of "C" or higher in ACAD 0303 Basic Composition.
 Business English reviews and strengthens the basics in punctuation and English grammar as needed in current business usage.
 Additional practice is given in dictionary usage and proofreading techniques.